How and When to Replace Your Soffit Venting

 With a little know-how, replacing soffit venting is a common DIY home improvement task.
 Observe ladder and tool safety to complete your project.

-An image of fiber cement.
+An image of kitchen soffit.